-Then bring your child and all required documents to pre-registration.
+Then bring all required documents to pre-registration.
 Use the Pre-Registration Checklist to learn what you need to bring:

 A 3-K program has a waitlist when there are more students that apply to it than 3-K seats available.
 Your child will be automatically added to the waitlist for any program you ranked higher on your 3-K application than the program where your child got an offer, or for all programs on your application if you did not get an offer.
 Programs will contact you directly if they are able to offer your child a seat from the waitlist.

 If your family moves during the admissions process, call 718-935-2009 or visit a Family Welcome Center to update your information and talk about changes to your 3-K application or program.
 Your child’s priority to attend certain programs may change if you move.

 Enrollment for Head Start & Other 3-K Extended Day/Year Programs

 Who is Eligible?

 In all school districts, 3-K programs are available to families who qualify based on their income and needs.
 These programs, including Head Start, are free or low cost and offer care all year found for up to 10 hours a day.
 If your family qualifies, you can enroll your child at any time throughout the year.

 These programs are offered in NYC Early Education Centers and may also serve infants, toddlers, and four-year-olds.
 To learn more, visit our Infant & Toddler and Pre-K pages.